subratamazumder/local-alb-lambda/README.md

 # Local ALB-LAMBDA

-This OSS project help to mock a ALB in a serverless use case where an ALB invokes Lambda function which is mocked by [LocalStack](https://github.com/localstack/localstack).
-Technical conepts are taken from [AWS Developer Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html)
+This OSS project helps to mock an AWS ALB in local system for a serverless use case where an ALB invokes Lambda function.
+This component is an add on on-top of [LocalStack](https://github.com/localstack/localstack) which can be used to Mock Lambda in local system.
+Technical conepts are taken from [AWS ALB Developer Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html)

 ![Design](alb-local-hld.png)